-The Ohio School Report Card Crosswalk, as shown in Table 13, is the system used for school identification determinations.
-As the table demonstrates, academic achievement, student growth, graduation rate and English language proficiency improvement carry much greater weight (between 59.17 percent and 62.75 percent) than the school quality or student success indicators (between 37.35 percent and 40.83 percent).
-The weights of the graded components are adjusted proportionally at the school level to include only the measures that apply to the school's population and grade configuration.
-For example, a 5-8 middle school would not have grade 4 measures.
-If a school does not have enough students to measure ELP improvement, weights would be adjusted accordingly.
+The Ohio School Report Card system shown below, with the crosswalk to ESSA terminology, is used for school improvement identification determinations.
+As the table demonstrates, the academic achievement, academic growth, graduation, and English language proficiency improvement carry much greater weight than the school quality or student success indicators.
+The weights of the rated components are adjusted proportionally at the school level to only include the components that apply to the school's population and grade configurations.
+For example, a middle school that serves grades 5 - 8 would not have the graduation component or the Early Literacy component.